 CPL plans to serve as a bridge between employers seeking needed talent and people 50+ who have the capabilities and desire to continue working with employers as well as in entrepreneurial or other activities.

-Human Resource Services, Inc (HRS) was organized by Bill Zinke in June 1969 as a management consulting firm to assist employers on a broad range of human resource (HR) services.
-He was a progenitor of the term “human resources” in 1968, while Vice President-Industrial Relations at the National Association of Manufacturers (NAM), not only to replace the tired terms of Personnel/Employee Relations/Industrial Relations, but also to stimulate companies to horizontally integrate the sub-functions in place of the vertically-managed sub-functions then in effect.
+Human Resource Services, Inc (HRS) was organized by Bill Zinke in June 1969 as a management consulting firm to assist employers on a broad range of human resources (HR) services.
+He was a progenitor of the term “human resources” in 1968, while Vice President-Industrial Relations at the National Association of Manufacturers (NAM), not just to replace the tired terms of Personnel/Employee Relations/Industrial Relations but also to stimulate companies to horizontally integrate the sub-functions in place of the vertical or siloed mangement then in effect.
 His proposal was voted down in a meeting of the NAM Industrial Relations Committee, which he views as his most successful defeat.

-Having beaten the drum for ten years since leaving the NAM, Bill organized a national survey on the “Current Status and Future Direction of Human Resources Management in U.S. Industry” in 1979 that was sponsored by 20 major companies ranging alphabetically from AT&T to Xerox.
-The results dramatically demonstrated that HR had moved from administration toward a center-stage role, with the more-advanced companies adopting the term “Human Resources” and the HR head reporting to the CEO.
+Having beat the drum for ten years since leaving the NAM, Bill organized a national survey on the “Current Status and Future Direction of Human Resources Management in U.S. Industry” in 1979 that was sponsored by 20 major companies ranging alphabetically from AT&T to Xerox.
+The results dramatically demonstrated that HR had moved from administration toward a center-stage role, with the more-advanced companies adopting the term “Human Resources,” the HR head serving on the Executive Committee and reporting to the CEO.

 As a result, Bill was asked at a meeting with the HR heads of ten major U.S. companies to organize a group of 30-40 HR heads to meet twice yearly, with a focus on strategic HR issues.
-The Human Resources Round Table Group (HRRG), now in its 35th year, presently consists of HR of 65 heads in major multinational companies around the world.
+The Human Resources Roundtable Group (HRRG), now in its 35th year, presently consists of 65 heads in major multinational companies around the world.